-Upstream of County Road 85: Due to the high flow velocities and widespread exposure of bedrock within the channel, there is currently little opportunity for in-stream revegetation in this reach.
-Efforts should focus on removing the extensive stands of giant reed and tamarisk within this reach.
-The reestablishment of native vegetation would be undertaken with the cooperation of local landowners along the south bank of the channel.
-One of the foremost considerations in accelerating and maintaining recovery of native vegetation and other biological resources within the CCRMP area is a more available supply of surface water; i.e., maintaining surface flows along the length of lower Cache Creek in the late spring and throughout summer.
+One of the foremost considerations in accelerating and maintaining recovery of native vegetation and other biological resources within the CCRMP area is a more available supply of surface water (i.e., maintaining surface flows along the length of lower Cache Creek in the late spring and throughout summer).
 This may be accomplished by either coordinating revegetation efforts with agricultural drainage, or involving the Yolo County Flood Control and Water Conservation District.

-Restoration recommendations for sSeveral of the reaches have included include proposals to remove levees and connect formerly mined pits to the channel.
-In locations where this is still feasible as of 2015, tThis could be accomplished in a series of steps, as shown in Figures 7 and 8.
+Restoration recommendations for several of the reaches have included proposals to remove levees and connect formerly mined pits to the channel.
+In locations where this is still feasible as of 2015, this could be accomplished in a series of steps.
 The first would be to backfill the pit, if necessary, with four to six feet of overburden and topsoil.
 A number of sources could be used for this material, including sediment runoff from adjoining agricultural fields, waste fines from off-channel aggregate processing, surplus soil from grading projects, and/or backwash from Cache Creek (if a small breach is constructed on the downstream portion of the levee).
 Once sufficient material had been accumulated, the area should be planted with riparian vegetation and allowed to mature for two or three years.
 At that time, most of the levee would be removed, leaving a gently sloping transition from the newly revegetated terrace to the more active area of the channel.

 Alternatively, a breach could be constructed in the downstream portion of the levee.
 The revegetated terrace would still be connected to the creek, while the remaining portion of the levee would increase the variety of natural landforms to diversify habitat opportunities.
-The remaining portion of the levee would be strengthened through riprap and other means to protect it from stream erosion.
+The remaining portion of the levee would be strengthened through riprap and other means to protect it from erosion.
 By implementing these recommendations incrementally, the vegetation is given enough time to become well established so that it can withstand the forces of large flood events.
 Providing a dense planting of vegetation along the toe of the streambanks will also stabilize the new banks and reduce erosion, as well as encourage higher flow velocities to remain in the center of the creek.

-The development_continued recovery of riparian habitat along lower Cache Creek will require careful consideration.
+The continued recovery of riparian habitat along lower Cache Creek will require careful consideration.
 In some areas, the ability of vegetation to provide erosion control will be encouraged to protect nearby property or structures, while in other areas vegetation will have to be removed when it adversely affects channel flow.
-Similarly, the elimination of all priority invasive weeds_species across the CCRMP is likely an infeasible goal.
-Strategic investment of limited resources will be required in order optimize invasive species treatment efforts into the future invasive weeds will be a high priority so that native vegetation has a chance to become established.
-In other areas, non-native weeds may be retained so that they can stabilize banks in some areas where native plants cannot grow.
-Generally speaking, the CCRMP calls for the widespread establishment of riparian woodlands.
-Restoration of this type of habitat would not only be consistent with historical conditions but would increase the presence of an ecosystem that is rapidly diminishing in California.
-Standards for developing habitat have been provided to guide revegetation projects and provide a measure of consistency in their implementation.
+Similarly, the elimination of all priority invasive species across the CCRMP is likely an infeasible goal.
+Strategic investment of limited resources will be required in order optimize invasive species treatment efforts into the future.